 Before: 45 minutes sorting email to find what needs attention.
 Two hours assembling a report that requires pulling numbers from three systems.
 An afternoon reconciling a spreadsheet that is already out of date by the time you finish.

 After: You arrive.
 AI has already reviewed everything and produced a briefing — the three things that require your judgment today, with full context.
 The report is assembled.
 The spreadsheet is reconciled and the two rows that don't match are flagged.
-You have your morning back.
-You spend it on the work you were actually hired to do.
+In DWU testing (2024), professionals reported reclaiming 25–35% of time previously spent on data retrieval.
+You spend that time on the work you were actually hired to do.

 It Is an Airport Finance and Operations Project That Uses Technology.

-The AI knowledge layer for an airport organization has to be built around how airports actually work — the specific structure of rate agreements and how they calculate, the dual-framework accounting requirements, the Part 139 compliance obligations, the grant assurance structure, the concession agreement economics, the capital program cash flow dynamics.
+DWU's experience indicates that building the AI knowledge layer for an airport organization around how airports actually work — the specific structure of rate agreements and their calculation mechanics, the dual-framework accounting requirements, the Part 139 compliance obligations, the grant assurance structure, the concession agreement economics, the capital program cash flow dynamics — produces more effective systems.
 These are not general business concepts.
 They are airport-specific.
-Getting them right requires someone who has been inside these organizations for decades.
+Getting them right requires documented experience from inside airport operations.

 Changelog